Blacksuan19/website/_posts/2019-10-05-how-to-set-up-nvim.md

 </pre>
 <br>
 ### superior auto completion
-the original Optixal configs used deoplete for compeltion which is kinda heavy and slow (this laptop is running an 10 APU) for this machine, i tried coc which was good and super responsive but also still heavy espeically with python files (jedi) i had many other options to pick from but i choose ncm2 becuase its fully written in vim script and was meant for neovim so its a native enviroment for it, and it works pretty good so far the popup comes up pretty fast and the snippets work as intended. the good thing is i didnt really need to do a very extensive setup because well this works by default i had to modify is the mapping and other simple stuff which i could've used another plugin for.
+the original Optical configs used deoplete for completion which is kinda heavy and slow (this laptop is running an 10 APU) for this machine, i tried coc which was good and super responsive but also still heavy especially with python files (jedi) i had many other options to pick from but i choose ncm2 because its fully written in vim script and was meant for Nvim so its a native environment for it, and it works pretty good so far the pop-up comes up pretty fast and the snippets work as intended. the good thing is i didn't really need to do a very extensive setup because well this works by default i had to modify is the mapping and other simple stuff which i could've used another plugin for.